ilikediepio/My-diep-custom-server/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
+This project is fan made, I do not own nor claim to own any of the original code / assets in this project

 You must provide source code to users if you run a modified version on a public server.